aurelienrichard/aurelienrichard/README.md

 # 👋 Hey!
 I'm Aurélien /o.ʁe.ljɛ̃/

-### Web Developer & Independent Consultant.

 Before I got into building websites, I worked in hotels and events.
-It taught me what **service** really means: getting every detail right.
+It taught me the rules of **service**: _Every detail matters_. _The experience is everything_.
-Today, I pursue that same goal in everything I do.
+Today, I apply this mindset to everything I do.

 I live in northern France.
 I love to cook and write.
 I'm also a cinephile, sci-fi fan, and tea enthusiast.

 ## Let's get in touch.